Walle-glitch/NIT-2.0/README.md

 Start the Bot

 Run the bot using:

-bash
-Copy code
 python3 main.py

 Interact with the Bot

 Once the bot is running, you can interact with it using the command prefix ./.
 For a list of available commands, use ./h.

 Commands
 Help: ./h

 Version: ./version

 Git Repository: ./git

 Hello: ./hello

 About: ./about

 Ping: ./ping [IP_ADDRESS]

 RFC: ./rfc [NUMBER]

 Subnet Game: ./subnet

 BGP Setup: ./BGP-Setup [IP_ADDRESS] [AS_NUMBER]

 Admin Commands:

-Reboot: ./Reboot (requires Bot-Master role) Contributing
+Reboot: ./Reboot (requires Bot-Master role)
-Contributions are welcome!
-Please submit pull requests or issues on the GitHub repository.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.